alexch/codelikethis/public/lessons/javascript/no_frills_testing.md

 > "The best tests are the ones you actually write." - me

 * Friction is the enemy of flow
-* If you're in the zone, don't get distracted by setup; just code
+* If you're in the zone, don't get distracted by setup...
+* ...code first, fiddle with your framework later

 # The Best Test Framework